Željko Kopanja: Awards

 In November 2000, Kopanja was awarded the International Press Freedom Award of the US-based Committee to Protect Journalists, which recognizes journalists who show courage in defending press freedom despite facing attacks, threats, or imprisonment.

 In the same year, Human Rights Watch awarded him one of its Hellman/Hammett grants, which recognize "writers around the world who have been targets of political persecution and are in financial need".

+After his death, Nezavisne Novine established a prize in his honour.

 Personal life

 Kopanja's widow is Croatian.
 He died on 8 August 2016 in Banja Luka, Bosnia and Herzegovina.